AndrewA111/CompilerAPI/README.md

 ### Building the Docker Image

 Code is executed in containers using Docker.
+Please insuure Docker is installed.
-Before running the application the Docker image must be build.

-Navigate to '/MountDockerfile' and execute the following code
+Before running the application the Docker image must be built.Navigate to `/MountDockerfile` and execute the following code:

-How to start the CompileAPI application
----

-1. Run `mvn clean install` to build your application
+> `docker build -t mount_compiler .`

+A Docker image titled `mount_compiler` should be build, you can check by entering:

+>`docker image ls`

+### Building the Application

+Maven is used as the build tool.
+In the root directory enter the following:

+>`mvn clean package`

+### Running the Application

+In the root directory, enter the following:

-1. Start application with `java -jar target/CompileAPI-1.0-SNAPSHOT.jar server config.yml`
+>`java -jar target/CompileAPI-1.0-SNAPSHOT.jar server`
-1. To check that your application is running enter url `http://localhost:8080`

-Health Check
----

-To see your applications health enter url `http://localhost:8081/healthcheck`
+The application should then begin running on 0.0.0.0:8000.